What is a Terminal Server?

 ▣ It’s fairly simple and easy to set up, which can save a large amount of time for you.

 Step 1.
 On the host PC, install and run AnyViewer; click "Log in" and click "Sign up".

 Step 2.
 Fill in all necessary information to create an AnyViewer account and then you'll be logged in to AnyViewer.
 If you have already signed up for an account from its official website, you can sign in directly.

 ► Note: The device will be assigned to the account automatically you've logged in.

 Step 3.
 On your local PC, log in to the same account of the remote PC and then go to "Device".
-Locate the remote computer, click it and choose "Remote control" to take full control of the PC.
+Locate the remote computer, click it and choose "One-click control" to take full control of the PC.